 FTP does not protect the confidentiality of data or authentication credentials.
 It is recommended sftp be used if file transfer is required.
 Unless there is a need to run the system as a FTP server (for example, to allow anonymous downloads), it is recommended that the package be deleted to reduce the potential attack surface.

-Run the following commands to verify no start conditions listed for vsftpd:
+Run the following command to verify vsftpd is not enabled: